Duta-Sebastian/docker-ruby-multi-version/README.md

 Each Ruby version uses the latest bundler version it supports, ensuring compatibility with Gemfiles and other dependencies.

+## Handling Ruby Compilation and Installation
+Since most Ruby versions in the given list are not available as precompiled binaries, nearly all of them must be compiled from source.
+The compilation process can be quite time-consuming, so tasks are executed concurrently to save time.

+### Dependency Installation
+Before starting the Ruby installations, all necessary dependencies are installed sequentially.
+This step avoids potential race conditions caused by attempting to run `apt-get update` from multiple processes simultaneously.

+### Concurrent Ruby Installation
+The Ruby versions are iterated and installed in parallel, with a 3-second delay between starting each process.
+This delay is introduced to mitigate race conditions arising from rvm accessing shared files during the installation process.

+### Installing Bundler
+After all Ruby versions are installed, the bundler gem is installed for each version using the same approach.
+By applying the same precautions during this step, the process avoids conflicts and ensures stability.

 ## Limitations
-As we are using 3 different `openssl` versions, some of which are discontinued (i.e 1.0 and 1.1), there can be situations in which a certain gem will not work.
-For example an app using the `http` gem will not work as it will try to access websites without a valid certificate ( the app will execute, but it will have runtime errors ).
+Since this project uses three different openssl versions (1.0, 1.1, and 3.0), with 1.0 and 1.1 being deprecated,some gems may encounter issues.
+For instance, an application using the http gem might attempt to access websites without valid certificates.
+While the application will execute, it could result in runtime errors during such requests.

 ## Tests
 1. The first test written to ensure the solution successfully solves the given task is the